Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/04_collector/01_basic/index.md

       exporters: [debug, otlphttp]
 ```

-> **NOTE**: Be careful of spaces and tabs in a yaml file.
+> **NOTE**: If you are copying the text above, be careful of spaces and tabs in a yaml file.
 If in doubt, check the original file in the github repo and copy the spacing from the original file.

 </details>